KDE/digikam-doc/setup_application/database_settings.rst

 .. note::

-    For an introduction of internal data storage, please refer to Introduction of digiKam Databases section.
+    For an introduction of internal data storage, please refer to :ref:`Introduction of digiKam Databases <database_intro>` section.

 The Sqlite Database
 -------------------